stefandesu/exo.pm/_posts/2020-11-14-japan-trip.md

 I think without work, it would have been easier for me to spend my time well there.
 Even finding a job there (I had a working holiday visa) would have been much better because it would have been a new experience, new people, and language learning opportunity.

-2. Not committing to one place
+2) Not committing to one place

 Since I was always moving from hostel to hostel, I didn't really get to know any people there, and had to start from zero every time I got to a new place.
 Traveling around and seeing new places is fun, but for what I wanted out of that trip, it would have been better to live in a share house or something similar and stay longer at a single place.

-3. Not fully committing to "being there"
+3) Not fully committing to "being there"

 This might be related to the second point, but I feel like I spent too much time with my head in Germany.
 I was talking to my friends a lot during that time, and I was always thinking about missing out on their meetups and stuff.
 I was never fully in Japan.
 I guess it's natural to miss your friends, but to miss them so much that you book a flight to Germany for a few weeks to see them seems extreme, especially because I've been looking forward to that Japan trip for years.

 I'm not sure what specific steps I could have taken to prevent this, but it feels like one of the big reasons that I didn't get as much out of that Japan trip.

-4. Not making new friends
+4) Not making new friends

 This is also related to the second and third point.
 People are important.
 But because I didn't have many friends in Japan (especially in Tokyo where I spent most of my time), I spent a lot of time alone.
 And for some reason, I wasn't very motivated to actively meet new people (likely related to the previous point).
-I did spent a lot of time with my close friend Igor who has been living in Tokyo for over two years now, but he had a full-time job and it's not like he had time or energy to meet me every single day.
+I did spend a lot of time with my close friend Igor who has been living in Tokyo for over two years now, but he had a full-time job and it's not like he had time or energy to meet me every single day.
 There was a lot of potential to meet people, to make new friends, but I didn't take advantage of it.[^3]

+5) Expectations

+You might have had this thought when reading one of my sentences earlier (actually, I added this point after rereading the post).
+It will never be like what you had imagined.
+Life unfolds itself without considering your expectations.
+Of course you have some control over it (otherwise it wouldn't make sense to list the other points), but in the end, we need to accept things as they happen.
+Approaching life with an open mind is a much better strategy, I think.

 ---